Menu

-How does Redistricting Affect Us?
+How does Redistricting Affect Minnesotans?

 Redistricting is done every ten years in Minnesota to reflect changes in the population.
 New voting maps are drawn to ensure that the people of each district are equally represented.